 Valerie Lewis, MD, MPH Areas of Expertise: Health disparities Female reproductive health Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Dr. Lewis is a third-year fellow in the Craig-Dalsimer Division of Adolescent Medicine.
 Prior to this , she completed her training in general pediatrics (social pediatrics track) at the Children's Hospital at Montefiore in the Bronx, NY.
 She attended medical school at New York University School of Medicine in NY, NY.
 During her time there, she obtained a master's degree in public health at Columbia University's Mailman School of Public Health.At The Children's Hospital of Philadelphia she focuses on the physical and emotional health and well-being of teenagers.
 In order to care for this population, she is involved in all aspects of service provision from clinical care and advocacy, to research and education.
 Specifically, she is interested in exploring the impact that health disparities have in the provision of reproductive healthcare services to young African American girls and women, and has received funding support to complete this work.She welcomes applicant questions regarding the adolescent medicine program or the process of fellowship application.
-Education and Training Additional TrainingColumbia University School of MedicineBoard CertificationGeneral PediatricsGraduate DegreeNew York University School of Medicine Titles and Academic Titles Fellow, Adolescent Medicine Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training Additional TrainingColumbia University School of MedicineBoard CertificationGeneral PediatricsGraduate DegreeNew York University School of Medicine Titles and Academic Titles Fellow, Adolescent Medicine Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.